Application overview and process.

 There were 11 partner locations in 2019: University of Bamberg, Boston, MA (MIT), Cape Town, South Africa (University of Cape Town), Chicago, IL (Northwestern University), Istanbul, Turkey (Kadir Has University), Los Angeles, CA (UCLA), Monterrey, Mexico (Universidad Autónoma de Nuevo León), Oxford, United Kingdom (Oxford University), New York, NY (Hunter College-CUNY), Research Triangle Park, NC (RTI International), Zürich, Switzerland (ETH Zürich)

 In order to apply to host a partner site, please complete this application and send it to rsfcompsocsci[at]gmail[dot]com.
-We do not yet have deadlines for applying to host a location for SICSS 2021.
+Applications to host a partner site in 2021 are due on Monday, November 16, 2020 by 5pm ET.
+We will aim to provide a response to your application by Monday, December 7th.

 That’s fine.
 Each year we have locations spread around the world.
 A common strategy is to watch the recordings of the lectures rather than the livestreamed version.